Contents

 Organisations in all industries leverage AI and machine learning to improve their operations.
 These technologies complete repetitive tasks faster and more accurately than humans, enhancing productivity.
 Businesses also use AI and machine learning to drive innovation and develop more efficient processes.

-Here are four use cases for AI and machine learning in different sectors.
+Here are five use cases for AI and machine learning in different sectors.

 Autonomous threat detection